earthly/website/blog/_posts/2021-01-26-monorepo-vs-polyrepo.md

 For example, in Go, you have the freedom to reference just about any package (directory) in any repository with ease.
 There are mechanisms to automatically download any remote code and use it, via the new [modules features](https://blog.golang.org/using-go-modules).
 For Go, it is just as easy to use monorepos or polyrepos for code imports.

-In Java, on the other hand, you cannot simply import a GitHub repository - you have to first publish a JAR to an artifactory, and then reference that JAR in your Java-specific build file.
+In Java, on the other hand, you cannot simply import a GitHub repository - you have to first publish a JAR to an repository, and then reference that JAR in your Java-specific build file.
 So it becomes far easier to reference a package in the same repository than across repositories setup-wise.
 But the code can become unwieldy.
 For this reason, some Java monorepo layouts tend to stick with segmenting the code across separate modules, each possibly producing separate artifacts.
 See for example [multi-module Maven builds](https://maven.apache.org/guides/mini/guide-multiple-modules.html).

 JavaScript tends to be spread across multiple repositories typically.
 To use a package from one repository to another, however, the package needs to be published to NPM.
 It's less popular to use a monorepo layout with JavaScript, however, if you would like to experiment, there are a number of tools to help out with the directory organization, such that each project gets its own separate `package.json`.
 [Lerna](https://github.com/lerna/lerna) is one such tool.

 **Verdict**: It depends heavily on the language.
-Even if the language requires an artifactory or a package repository in the middle when referencing code across repositories, it still seems like polyrepos are more popular.
+Even if the language requires a package repository in the middle when referencing code across source repositories, it still seems like polyrepos are more popular.
 When using a monorepo layout, it's often preferable to create distinct modules of each project and some communities have developed tools to help with that.

 ### Contributions within the same project